 Let’s dive into the similarities and differences between the two speakers so you can figure out which is right for you.

 Sonos Playbar vs. PLAY:5 — Differences

 Difference #1: Mono & Stereo Output – The Sonos Playbar only offers support for stereo sound, while the PLAY:5 is a little more flexible with differing outputs based on its orientation.
-When in vertical position, the PLAY:5 will use mono sound, with stereo sound used when it’s placed horizontally.
+When in a vertical position, the PLAY:5 will use mono sound, with stereo sound used when it’s placed horizontally.

-Difference #2: Sound Quality – Sound quality is one of the primary concerns of anyone investing in a high-end smart speakers, and there are some key differences in technology when comparing the Sonos Playbar and PLAY:5.
+Difference #2: Sound Quality – Sound quality is one of the primary concerns of anyone investing in a high-end smart speaker, and there are some key differences in technology when comparing the Sonos Playbar and PLAY:5.

 With the PLAY:5, Sonos has really gone above and beyond with three dedicated mid-woofers, three tweeters (one central and two side-firing), and an amplifier for each internal audio technology to really bring the sound to the next level.

 The Sonos PlayBar seems to outclass the PLAY:5 in audio quality just through sheer numbers alone, with support for six mid-woofers and 9 amplifiers total.

 Difference #3: Audio Line-In – Smart speaker connectivity is important for both the Sonos Playbar and the PLAY:5, but sometimes it’s nice to have the option to use a plain old auxiliary cable in order to play music through the speakers.
 Whether it’s a record player or your friend’s phone, simply plugging the device into the PLAY:5 will allow you to take advantage of the superior acoustics a Sonos speaker has to offer.